 Now the Colorado Mental Wellness Network writes that companies should “invest in workplace mental health equality to protect your bottom line.”

-Kate V. Finch of the Colorado Mental Wellness Network writes in the Denver Business Journal: “Leaving the mental health needs of a workplace unaddressed drives up costs.
+Kate V. Fitch of the Colorado Mental Wellness Network writes in the Denver Business Journal: “Leaving the mental health needs of a workplace unaddressed drives up costs.
 Failure to promote mental wellness, identify and intervene with employees who are struggling, and encourage early treatment worsens long-term health outcomes and worker morale while increasing absenteeism, presenteeism, and turnover.”

 “Disability, absence, and lost productivity cost employers four times as much as direct health care spending, making workplace wellness programs that encourage healthcare engagement a smart cost-saving strategy.”

-As Finch notes: “Despite the fact that treatment is effective for at least 80 percent of people with the most common mental health conditions, less than a third of people who need help seek it.
+As Fitch notes: “Despite the fact that treatment is effective for at least 80 percent of people with the most common mental health conditions, less than a third of people who need help seek it.
 This is due to lack of knowledge about mental health symptoms and how to pursue treatment, negative attitudes toward treatment, and fear of discrimination, especially in the workplace.”

 A well-run workplace wellness program can address this significant issue — and help address the costs that can affect a company’s bottom line.